suncoast-devs/handbook/lessons/cs-api-servers/index.md

 ## Making our response more dynamic.

-If we want to see different data coming back for each request, lets include the current date and time in the greeting.
+If we want to see different data coming back for each request, let's include the current date and time in the greeting.

 We change the implemention of the method to: